wkumari/draft-wkumari-capport-icmp-unreach/README.md

 template                                                         D. Bird
 Internet-Draft                                                 W. Kumari
 Intended status: Informational                                    Google
-Expires: October 31, 2015                                 April 29, 2015
+Expires: March 5, 2017                                 September 1, 2016

-              Captive Portal ICMP Destination Unreachable
+                      Captive Portal ICMP Messages
                  draft-wkumari-capport-icmp-unreach-01

 Abstract

+   This document defines a new ICMP Type for Captive Portal.
+This ICMP Type will only be known to clients supporting this RFC; legacy clients will ignore.

-   This document defines a multi-part ICMP extension to ICMP Destination Unreachable messages to signal that a user is behind a Captive Portal.
+   Further, This document defines a multi-part ICMP extension to ICMP Destination Unreachable messages to signal, not only that the packet was dropped, but that it was dropped due to an Access Policy requiring Captive Portal interaction.
+This extension will only be processed by clients supporting this RFC, while legacy clients will only be processing the ICMP Destination Unreachable.

    [ Editor note: The IETF is currently discussing improvements in captive portal interactions and user experience improvements.
 See: